 We will not win through pleading alone.
 We are therefore supporting tenants and residents to withhold any increase applied from April.

 In our video below, tenants and residents explain why they support the campaign and why they are withholding payment.

-The names of signatories will not be published but we will report the number of signatures overall and per landlord.
+Names will not be published We will report the number of signatories overall and per landlord.

 Unaffordable to Tenants and Residents